Georgia Labor Laws Guide

 $5.15 or $7.25 $2.13 $4.25

-What is the minimum wage in Georgia in 2024?
+What is the minimum wage in Georgia in 2025?

 The state minimum wage for Georgia workers is $5.15 per hour.
 This rule applies to employers who employ 6 or more employees.

-However, the Georgia state minimum does not apply to any employment subject to the federal minimum wage.
+However, the state minimum is lower than the federal minimum wage of $7.25.
+Therefore, the Georgia state minimum does not apply to employees eligible for the federal minimum wage.

 Thus, the federal minimum of $7.25 applies to:

-Under the Fair Labor Standards Act (FLSA), if an employee is subject to both the state and federal minimum wage laws — the employee is entitled to the higher minimum wage rate, in this case, the federal minimum wage of $7.25 per hour.
+Under the Fair Labor Standards Act (FLSA), if an employee is subject to both the state and federal minimum wage laws, the employee is entitled to the higher minimum wage rate — in this case, the federal minimum wage of $7.25 per hour.

 Exceptions to the minimum wage in Georgia